syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Getting-Started.md

 ## Register the handler

-Syncfusion.Maui.Core nuget is a dependent package for all Syncfusion controls of .NET MAUI.
-In the MauiProgram.cs file, register the handler for Syncfusion core.
+Syncfusion.Maui.Core nuget is a dependent package for all Syncfusion® controls of .NET MAUI.
+In the MauiProgram.cs file, register the handler for Syncfusion® core.

 {% highlight C# %}